Chun-Li

-Since her debut, Chun-Li has become a mainstay of the franchise and one of its most popular figures.
-She has appeared in nearly all subsequent installments of the series and several Capcom spinoff games.
-She is also featured prominently in Street Fighter-related media, including two feature films, multiple anime and comic book productions, and other official series merchandise.
+Since her debut, Chun-Li has become a pop culture icon, being widely notable beyond the games and among one of the series' most iconic characters.
+She has appeared in nearly all subsequent installments of the series and several other Capcom games, in addition to third-party games.
+She is also featured in Street Fighter-related media, including two feature films, multiple anime and comic book productions, and other official series merchandise.
 She has earned much positive fan and critical reception for factors such as her backstory, athleticism and in-game playability, and she is considered a trailblazer for female characters in fighting titles and general video gaming.

 Development history

 Design

-Chun Li's design was primarily inspired by Tong Pooh, a female villain from Strider, an earlier Capcom game.
-Capcom designer Akira Nishitani said on recounting the creation of the character: "Previously there were no women in fighting games".
-In Chun-Li's case said Nishitani, I wanted a woman in the game.
+Chun-Li's design was primarily inspired by Tong Pooh, a female villain from Strider, an earlier Capcom game.
+Capcom designer Akira Nishitani, recounting the creation of the character, said: "Previously there were no women in fighting games.
+In Chun-Li's case, I wanted a woman in the game.
 I determined what her fighting abilities would be.
 Then China just came up as a possible homeland."
 Capcom artist and designer Akira "Akiman" Yasuda said the initial inspiration for Chun-Li came from the 1983 anime film Harmagedon: Genma Wars (featuring early character design work by Akira creator Katsuhiro Otomo), which had a Chinese female character called Tao.
 Chun-Li was originally known as just 'Chinese Girl' among the development team.
 She had a backflip attack that was popular among testers but deemed too strong, and unfortunately had to be cut from the game after they ran out of time.
-Her name means 'beautiful spring' in Chinese as 麗.
-Chūn (春) means 'spring', and lì (麗) means 'beautiful' in Mandarin dialects.
+Her name means 'beautiful spring' in Chinese as Chūn (春) means 'the season of spring', and lì (麗) means 'beautiful' in Mandarin dialects.

 Yasuda recalled they only had five weeks to make Chun-Li in the game and he was deeply worried about the quality of her design and how she would be received.
 Chun-Li "was wearing pants right up until the very end [of the development].
 When we made the sprites I thought she didn't look right, so I had them changed to tights instead."
 Akiman added that they "wanted Street Fighter II to be more entertaining than its predecessor.
 That also helps explain how Chun-Li came to be.
 Having a female character in the game completely changes the game's dynamic, she brightens up the entire palette.
 We needed a reason for her to fight, and so an evil empire [of M. Bison] came to mind."
 He also said: "To be honest, I spent some time worrying about putting Chun-Li, the heroine, into such a plain setting.
 Ordinarily, you don't see women participating in global martial arts tournaments.
 Just by adding her we were starting to push things to the 'fun' side.
 I didn't think about it at the time, but thinking about it now, from the moment we put Chun-Li into the game we were already pushing things towards the full-on entertainment side."